ahoereth/ddpg/slides/50_Applications.md

 ### Poker as an RL Problem

 - Imperfect information game -- the hands of other players are unknown, as well as the values of upcoming cards
-- Multi-agent zero-sum game -- Nash Equillibrium exists, but is incalculable
+- Multi-agent zero-sum game -- Nash Equilibrium exists, but is incalculable

 ### NFSP (Neural Fictitious Self Play)